xtjoeytx/GServer-v2/bin/readme.txt

 If you don't want the gserver to recognize these flags, set the flaghack_movement setting to false in serveroptions.txt.

+Also, if flaghack_ip is enabled in the serveroptions.txt file, you can gain access to the following: gr.ip

 ---------------------------------------
 | Graal Reborn special triggeractions |